-At Memorial Hospital, we have a unique program call Joint Advantage that incorporates a team approach to treatment following a patient from the time he or she elects to undergo joint surgery through rehabilitation.
+At Memorial, we have a unique program call Joint Advantage that incorporates a team approach to treatment following a patient from the time he or she elects to undergo joint surgery through rehabilitation.

 What Is Joint Advantage?

 Joint Advantage is designed around a national best-practice "well-model" for joint replacements, blending patient education innovative pain management and a progressive rehabilitation process to provide exceptional outcomes that have most people walking out of the hospital in two to three days.

 In choosing the Joint Advantage program at Memorial, you have selected the most experienced orthopedic team in this region.
 This team includes board-certified orthopedic surgeons, specialty-trained orthopedic nurses, physical and occupational therapists, pharmacists, and dietitians whose goal is to help you return to a full, active life.

 Memorial Orthopedic Health performs over 600 successful joint procedures each year including over 90% of all total joint replacement in the region.
 Over 12% of Memorial's orthopedic patients chose to travel from outside Yakima County to Memorial for their procedure.
 From beginning to end, we coordinate your care among the hospital and your orthopedic and primary care physician rehabilitation.

 Learn more about Joint Replacement